Our Lady of Mercy Church

 The impetus for construction was the opening of a limestone quarry in Aguathuna by the Dominion Iron and Steel Company.
 The company helped fund some of the work and provided machinery and free labour.
 The work was not completed until 1925, but the 11 year construction period allowed the massive church to be completed debt-free.

 The church was built to serve the Catholic population on the eastern end of the Port-aux-Port Peninsula.
 When the Aguathuna quarry opened, local residents expected the area to develop into a major centre.
 Although the new industry employed 500 people at its peak, the expected population boom did not occur.
-Our Lady of Mercy currently has a parish of approximately 1,200 people.

 The church was built under the guidance of Father James Joy, the first resident priest on the Port-au-Port Peninsula.
 He was minister from 1900 until 1933.
 In addition to his efforts in constructing Our Lady of Mercy, he was known as a social reformer and leader.
 Joy became involved in a dispute in 1904 that eventually led to a repealing of a convention in existence since the Treaty of Utrecht in 1713 which had denied Newfoundland full sovereignty over the west coast of the island.
 Rev. Joy was also given credit for starting a Newfoundland smelt trade with the United States in 1918.